Everyone is busy trying to understand and predict the future of shopping and in retail in particular.

-Stage 10 - Re-trigger.Shopper seeks new inspirations and the Loop begins again.
+Stage 10 - Re-trigger.Shopper seeks new inspirations, and the Loop begins again.

-Understanding all these touch points has helped Retail Detail spotlight some of the best technology in their learning lab and it is constantly changing as a result.
+Understanding all these touch points has helped Retail Detail spotlight some of the best technology in their learning lab, and it is constantly changing as a result.

 Virtual mannequin.
 Using their smartphone or touching the film on a retailer’s window allows shoppers to customize an item on a mannequin and shop - even when the store is closed.
 It can also be used in-store.

-The challenges in retailing do not go away with technology tools, they just change.
+The challenges in retailing do not go away with technology tools; they just change.

 For example, while it will be easy to embed a QR code into a magazine or TV, that code will only go to one retailer.
-Who gets the ownership of the code wins the purchase as customers can purchase from anywhere.
+Who gets the ownership of the code wins the purchase as shoppers can purchase from anywhere.

 Just think of an intelligent washer that knows you are about to run out of detergent and orders it for you.
-That means your ability to attract a customer to a new detergent in-store becomes much more difficult for two reasons - shoppers won't go down your detergent aisle any more, and they won't want to reprogram their IoT appliance.
+That means your ability to attract a customer to a new detergent in-store becomes much more difficult for two reasons - shoppers won't go down your detergent aisle anymore.
+They won't want to reprogram their IoT appliance.

-Yes, we're looking at a future of much smaller, more entrepreneurial stores that don't have to become the next H&M or Starbucks, but can be happy just serving their local trading area.
+Yes, we're looking at a future of much smaller, more entrepreneurial stores that don't have to become the next H&M or Starbucks but can be happy just serving their local trading area.
 Look no further than the craft beer craze for the popularity of buying local.

-With the waves of retail bankruptcies far from over, expect real estate to come down in price, which will make it much more affordable for smaller operators to open compelling and interesting stores, consider a produce store that has a live feed to the chickens laying the eggs or a clothing store where merchandise is created on 3D printers based on the styles shoppers voted for on their smartphones and then displayed in-store the next day.
+With the waves of retail bankruptcies far from over, expect real estate to come down in price, which will make it much more affordable for smaller operators to open compelling and interesting stores; consider a produce store that has a live feed to the chickens laying the eggs or a clothing store where merchandise is created on 3D printers based on the styles shoppers voted for on their smartphones and then displayed in-store the next day.

-Who knows what they’ll come up with, but I’ve seen the future and it’s smaller.
+Who knows what they’ll come up with, but I’ve seen the future, and it’s smaller.